Technology-Notes/kiemlicz-util-wiki/Kubernetes-Service.md

 # ClusterIP
 `type: ClusterIP`

 Default Service type, guarantees unique IP across the cluster.
-This IP 'lives' only in iptables and is maintained by `kube-proxy`
+This IP 'lives' only in iptables and is maintained by `kube-proxy`.
+By default uses round-robin to pick pods.

 # NodePort
 `type: NodePort`